Share this article

 According to the Open Web Application Security Project (OWASP):

-This concept is applicable to the web environment; in this case, the targeted system is the web application and the evaluation is performed in the context of the website and its associated services, rather than the infrastructure in which it is hosted.
+This concept applies to the web environment; in this case, the targeted system is the web application, and the evaluation is performed in the context of the website and its associated services, rather than the infrastructure in which it is hosted.

 The Cyber Security Landscape

 The numbers don’t lie: in 2017 the total amount of registered vulnerabilities has more than doubled its numbers on 2016, according to the Common Vulnerabilities and Exposures (CVE) database, skyrocketing from 6,447 registered vulnerabilities in 2016 to 14,712 in 2017 (Figure 1).

 This is truer than ever for web applications.
 As the development and availability of new technologies such as APIs, IoT devices increased, the amount of potential risks and threats grows consequently.
 The total amount of published Cross-Site Scripting (XSS) vulnerabilities in the CVE database increased by 304.83%; from 497 registered in 2016 to 1,151 in 2017 (Figure 2).

 As for SQL Injection (SQLi) vulnerabilities, the increase was of an astonishing 535.12%, jumping from 94 in 2016 to 503 in 2017 (Figure 3).